anuvgupta/sitarhero/README.md

 View full credits in [`SitarHero/README.TXT`](https://github.com/anuvgupta/sitarhero/blob/master/SitarHero/README.TXT)

 ## disclaimer
+*Anuv Gupta and Sitar Hero take no credit for and have no association with the respective legal owners/creators of the above SoundFont, GIF/PNG images, and WAV audio files.
+All credit belongs to the respectively credited entities.
-*Anuv Gupta and Sitar Hero take no credit for and have no association with any entities or property belonging or related to [Guitar Hero](https://www.guitarhero.com/) and [ActiVision](https://www.activision.com/).
-Any and all similarities or resemblances to the aforementioned entities are completely unintentional and by chance.
-For any issues, please contact (me@anuv.me)[mailto:me@anuv.me] by email.*
+Anuv Gupta and Sitar Hero take no credit for and have no association with any entities or property belonging or related to [Guitar Hero](https://www.guitarhero.com/) and [ActiVision](https://www.activision.com/).
+Any and all similarities or resemblances to the aforementioned entities are completely unintentional and by chance.*
+For any issues or questions, please contact [me@anuv.me](mailto:me@anuv.me) by email.